Stirring Honey

-The old man in his cottage by the cedar forest stirs honey in his tea.
-He is stirring the earth around the sun.
-The single mother is up at 3 a.m. rocking her sick baby.
-She is rocking the planet very gently on its axis.
-That moth you met on the mountain last summer, settling blue wings on a lupine: it fanned the air just enough to bring snow this Winter, a promise of thistle blossoms in Spring.
-Now it is morning, time you bowed down to this ancient breath.
+Friend, we've been straining to become what we already Are.
+The cosmos is woven of humbler threads, fainter vibrations, murmurs of silence.
+An old man sits in his cottage by the misty cedar forest.
+Stirring honey into his tea, he stirs the earth around the sun.
+A single mother is up at 3 a.m. rocking her sick baby.
+She tilts the planet gently on its axis.
+And that moth you met in a mountain meadow ten summers ago, reposing her violet wings on a lupine?
+She fanned the air just enough to bring snow this Winter, with a promise of thistle blossoms in the Spring.
+Now it is morning, time to bow down to this ancient breath.
 The world is not saved by much doing.

 Water color, Andrew Wyeth